Fourth and Fifth Graders Ski Free in Michigan!

 The Michigan Snowsports Industries Association (MSIA) wants to give Michigan kids an opportunity to get out, have fun and get healthy this winter.
-This is why MSIA has established a state-wide program that provides every fourth and now also 5th grader in Michigan the opportunity to ski for free.
-Students can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at 26 participating ski areas, plus additional discounts on the slopes and in Michigan ski shops.
+This is why MSIA has established a state-wide program that provides every 4th and 5th grader the opportunity to ski for free.
+Students can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at 30 participating ski areas, plus additional discounts on the slopes and in Michigan ski shops.

 The “Cold is Cool” Fourth & Fifth Grade Ski & Ride Passport is one of the elements of MSIA’s “Cold is Cool” program, which is dedicated to improving the health of the children in our state by offering winter outdoor activities for all Michigan kids and their families.
 Plus, the Cold is Cool activities are endorsed by the Governor's Council on Physical Fitness, Health and Sports and they qualify for First Lady Michelle Obama's Let's Move campaign.

 Steve Kershner, MSIA chairman and director of skiing at Shanty Creek, says the association wants Michigan kids to have the opportunity to ski or snowboard.
 “Fourth and fifth graders are the perfect age to learn to ski.
 They have the coordination to pick up the sport quickly,” he adds.

 The Small Print!
 These are the rules and regulatons that are printed inside of each Cold is Cool Passport: